 What is The I.A.M.C.A.?

-- It’s your CALENDAR for upcoming local EVENTS & ACTIVITIES.
+- It’s your WEEKLY CALENDAR for upcoming local EVENTS & ACTIVITIES.
 From parades, block parties, farmers markets, high school sports & other events, holiday celebrations to “theater in the park”, live music, book releases/readings, conventions, elections & other public affairs, and much more!!

 - The go-to place to discover & connect with LOCAL SMALL BUSINESSES.
 From Mom ‘n’ Pops to worker owned co-ops, public markets to handcraft artisans, small family farms to all manner of specialty trades & services.
 You’ll find them here!!